MALI

 Indicator Functional/accounting separation for operators with significant market power

-It is reported that Zimbabwe does not mandate functional separation for operators with significant market power (SMP) in the telecom market.
-However, there is an obligation of accounting separation.
+It is reported that Mali mandates functional and accounting separation for operators with significant market power (SMP) in the telecom market.

 Coverage Telecommunications sector